fhars/dcos16/readme.md

 said to "have focus".
 The user can cycle between the processes using tab (and, in some emulators, Pg_Up and Pg_Dn).

-The current implementation is quite primitive: everytime the user switches to the next process, the screen is cleared and output starts on the top of the screen.
+By default, everytime the user switches to the next process, the screen is cleared and output starts on the top of the screen.
+Alternatively, a process may register a 320 word buffer to use a a backing store that is uses for the video content while the process is not running.

 Key presses will be deliverd to the process that has the focus. dcos16 stores one key per process, additional keys pressed before the